oracle/graalpython/docs/user/Jython.md

 GraalVM does not provide a full compatibility with these earlier 2.x versions of Jython.
 Thus, a significant migration step will have to be taken to migrate all your code to Python 3.

-For Jython specific features, follow this document to learn about migration to GraalVM's Python runtime.
+For Jython-specific features, follow this document to learn about migration to GraalVM's Python runtime.

 Note that some features of Jython have a negative impact on runtime performance, and are disabled by default.
 To make migration easier, you can enable some features with a command line flag on GraalVM: `--python.EmulateJython`.